 Students work with volunteers weekly for the time that they live on Campus.
 Children are taught decorative painting skills on surfaces like clay pots, baskets, paper mache boxes and canvas.

 The running group helps students prepare for a 5K run.
 Basketball and weightlifting groups are also available for the students.

-Volunteer Holly Grimes leads the Orchard Place Girl Scout troop.
-This has been a Campus activity for more than 10 years.
+The Orchard Place Girl Scouts group has been a campus activity for more than 10 years.
 Work is conducted to attain badges that teach life skills such as cooking and first aid.
 Recently the group worked to build a working robot with Legos.
 This project is encouraging STEM education for young girls.

 Volunteers bring their own pet therapy certified dogs to campus weekly to work with children during the time they live on Campus.
 The program is very special to the kids.
 Many like to be involved since while on Campus they are living away from their own pets.

 Mentors spend one hour a week with a child on campus.
 There are typically 15-20 children and mentors involved in the program.
 Mentors act as support for the children, providing friendship and guidance.
 Many also choose to work on life skills with the kids and teach skills like cooking or sewing.

 Tutors, like mentors, spend one hour a week with an individual child.
 They help the child complete general homework assignments, as well as work on subjects that are difficult for many kids like math, science or reading and writing.